 Just like you wouldn’t start a house remodel by knocking down walls without making sure they’re not load-bearing, you shouldn’t approach a website redesign by simply removing everything you have and restarting from scratch.
-You first need to understand what’s working and not working on the current site—so you know what can and should be preserved.
-And that includes:

 Here is a two-part research framework to help you get started finding all the data you need (and more) to carry out a successful redesign.
 We wrote this with an ecommerce website in mind, but most of it is applicable to non-ecommerce sites as well.

 Part 1: how to identify and categorize your top paths

 A handful of URLs on your website likely contributes to a large percentage of conversions: any untested or careless changes to those pages could potentially break the experience and tank revenue as a result.
 But other landing pages may not have many visitors, or may contribute to an irrelevant number of conversions.
 The two types of pages are clearly not created equal—you need to be way more cautious in the first case than in the second.

 You can use this framework to categorize your pages into four main groups:

 Pages you need to redesign with extreme care (in red) → these pages have high traffic and conversions, which makes them extremely important for the health of your business.
 Anything you break here will have far-reaching consequences.